felixjwong/antibioticsai/README.md

 ### Checkpoint files

-In the folder "final_checkpoints", there are three directories, each with 20 ChemProp checkpoints corresponding to the final trained ensembles of models used to predict antibiotic activity against <i>Staphylococcus aureus</i>, cytotoxicity against HepG2 cells, and cytotoxicity against human primary skeletal muscle cells, as described in the paper.
-For the convenience of users, the training datasets of 39,312 compounds are reproduced from Supplementary Dataset 1 in the "final_checkpoints" folder.
+In the folder "final_checkpoints", there are seven directories, each with 20 ChemProp checkpoints corresponding to the final trained ensembles of models used to predict antibiotic activity against <i>Staphylococcus aureus</i>, cytotoxicity against HepG2 cells, cytotoxicity against human primary skeletal muscle cells, cytotoxicity against IMR-90 cells, proton motive force-altering activity in <i>Staphylococcus aureus</i>, antibiotic activity against <i>Staphylococcus aureus</i> with quinolones removed, and antibiotic activity against <i>Staphylococcus aureus</i> with β-lactams removed, as described in the paper.
+For the convenience of users, the training datasets (typically of 39,312 compounds) are reproduced from the Supplementary Datasets in the "final_checkpoints" folder.

 ### Chemprop usage and rationale calculations using Monte Carlo tree searches

 This section will guide readers to train their own Chemprop models using the data in the provided training datasets, thereby providing an integrated platform for interested readers to develop and apply their own Chemprop models to antibiotic discovery.
 We will also discuss how to use the trained models provided in "final_checkpoints" and how to compute rationales for predicted hits.

 #### Key dependencies